blakebeckcoding/Crypto-Price-API-Tracker/README.md

-Optional (if you want to build a .EXE file from this) Pyinstaller
+Optional (if you want to build a .EXE file from this):
+Pyinstaller